-A Poisson distribution is characterized by $p_k = e^{-z} \frac{z^k}{k!}$ , where z is the average value of the distribution.
-The probability of occurrence of a value x in such a distribution therefore decays exponentially with its difference |z - x| to the average, which means that, in practice, all the values are centered around this average.
+A probability distribution is given by the probability p_k , for all k, that the considered value is equal to k.
+The sum of all p_k must be equal to 1.
+A Poisson distribution is characterized by $p_k = e^{-z\frac{z^k}{k!}}$, where z is the average value of the distribution.
+The probability of occurrence of a value x in such a distribution therefore decays exponentially with its difference |z - x| to the average, which means that, in practice, all the values are close to this average.

-A power-law distribution with exponent $\alpha$ is such that $p_k$ is proportional $k^{-\alpha}$ .
-In the whole paper, we will generally consider exponents between 2 and 4, which are the relevant cases for our purpose (see Section 1.2), but we will also state some results valid out of this range.
+A power-law distribution with exponent α is such that p_k is proportional $k^{-\alpha}$.
 In such distributions, the probability of occurrence of a value x decays only polynomially with x.
-This implies that, though most values are small, one may obtain very large values with such a distribution.
+This implies that, though most values are small, one may obtain very large values.
+In the whole paper, we will generally consider exponents between 2 and 4, which are the relevant cases in our context (see Section 1.2), but we will also state some results valid out of this range.

-We will consider here two types of power-law distributions, the most widely used in the literature: discrete and continuous power-law distributions.
-They are both defined by their exponent $\alpha$ and their minimal value m.
+We will consider here two types of power-law distributions, which are the most widely used in the literature: discrete and continuous power-law distributions.
+They are both defined by their exponent α and their minimal value m.